Gross domestic product

 .

 The GDP figures presented in this section are usually calculated from the expenditure side.
+All GDP growth is expressed in real terms.

 Summary tables